ev34j/ev34j-mindstorm-tutorial/README.md

 source code.
 Also, if you rename your main java class or want to execute a different class, make sure you update the **&lt;mainclass.name&gt;** value in the pom.xml.

-## Building and running programs with IntelliJ
+## Building and running programs from the IntelliJ Toolbar

+You can also add buttons to the IntelliJ Toolbar that make building and running your programs very easy.

+Adding toolbar buttons is a two step process:
+1) [Add External Tools](https://github.com/ev34j/ev34j-mindstorm-tutorial/wiki/Add-Intellij-External-Tools) to build, copy, run and debug programs
+2) [Add buttons to the Toolbar](https://github.com/ev34j/ev34j-mindstorm-tutorial/wiki/Add-Toolbar-Buttons) and map them to External Tools